eth-siplab/Learning-with-FrameProjections/README.md

 ### TL;DR

-* No augmentations
-* Fourier + Gabor views
-* Instance discrimination across domains
-* Latent mappers at inference (no extra encoders)
-* Outperforms prior SSL methods on 9 datasets / 5 tasks
+We introduce an augmentation-free SSL method that learns from complementary views generated through Fourier and Gabor projections.
+By performing instance discrimination across these domains, the model captures diverse geometric structures.
+At inference, lightweight latent mappers replace additional encoders for efficient multi-view reasoning.
+The approach achieves up to 20% higher performance than prior methods across five tasks.

 ---